American Idol: History

 American Idol was based on the British show Pop Idol created by Simon Fuller, which was in turn inspired by the New Zealand television singing competition Popstars.
 Television producer Nigel Lythgoe saw a version in Australia and helped bring it over to Britain.
 Fuller was inspired by the idea from Popstars of employing a panel of judges to select singers in audition.
 He then added other elements, including telephone voting by the viewing public (which at the time was already in use in shows, such as the Eurovision Song Contest), the drama of backstories, and real-life soap opera unfolding in real time.
 Pop Idol debuted in Britain in 2001 with Lythgoe as showrunner—the executive producer and production leader—and Simon Cowell as one of the judges, and was successful with the viewing public.

-In 2001, Fuller, Cowell, and TV producer Simon Jones attempted to sell the Pop Idol format to the United States, but the idea was initially met with poor responses from all the television networks including Fox.
+In 2001, Fuller, Cowell, and TV producer Simon Jones attempted to sell the Pop Idol format to the United States, but the idea was initially met with poor responses from all the television networks including UPN and Fox.
 However, Rupert Murdoch, head of Fox's parent company, was later persuaded to buy the series by his daughter, Elisabeth, who had seen the British show.
 Although Fox's executives wanted to change the format, Murdoch insisted that it should remain the same as the British one.
 One change was nevertheless made due to the presence of multiple time zones in the United States that made it impractical for the country to vote in the same time period, an additional half-hour results show was therefore added the day following the performance show.
 The show was renamed American Idol: The Search for a Superstar and debuted in the summer of 2002.
-Cowell was initially offered the job of showrunner, but turned down the offer; Lythgoe then took over that position.
+Cowell was initially offered the job of showrunner but turned down the offer; Lythgoe then took over that position.
 Much to the surprise of Cowell and Fox, it became one of the biggest shows of the summer.
 With its successful launch in the summer, the show was then moved to January and expanded.
 The show grew into a phenomenon largely due to its personal engagement with the contestants by prompting the viewers to vote, and the presence of the acid-tongued Cowell as a judge.
-By 2004, it had become the most-watched show on U.S. television, a position it then held for seven consecutive seasons until 2011.
+By 2004, it had become the most-watched show on American television, a position it then held for seven consecutive seasons until 2011.

 However, after a few years of sharp declining ratings starting in 2012, with rating falls of over 20% each season, the fifteenth season would be its last on Fox, ending its run in April 2016.
 In May 2017, ABC acquired the rights to the series and the program returned for the 2017–18 television season.
-The first season of the revived series, or the 16th season overall, started airing in March 2018.
-Five seasons have been aired on ABC as of May 2022.
+The first season of the revived series, or the sixteenth season overall, started airing in March 2018.
+Eight seasons have been aired on ABC as of May 2025.